Ask the Doctor

 Urine tests: Your doctors will order urine tests for protein or red blood cells.
 Having large amounts of protein appearing in the urine is common in glomerulosclerosis.
 Blood in the urine is a warning sign of kidney disease.

 Biopsy: Having a low GFR and protein in the urine is not proof of glomerulosclerosis, though.
 Since these are associated with other kidney conditions, a kidney biopsy is needed to diagnose glomerulosclerosis.
 In this procedure, a needle is used to take a tiny sample of the kidney to examine with a microscope.
 The diagnosis is made from the signs of scarring seen on the kidney tissue sample.

 Glomerulosclerosis can cause nephrotic syndrome.
 Nephrotic syndrome means very high levels of protein in the urine, low blood protein levels, high cholesterol levels, and swelling.

-The treatments are corticosteroids (often called “steroids”) or other immunosuppressive drugs (such as cyclosporine).
-These may decrease proteinuria and improve kidney function.
+Treatments for FSGS include corticosteroids (often called “steroids”) and other immunosuppressive drugs (such as cyclosporine).
+These medications are used to decrease proteinuria and improve kidney function.
 Urine is tested for protein frequently during treatment, because having less urinary protein is a sign that the treatment is working.

 Another important part of treatment is to control blood pressure and blood cholesterol levels, factors that add to the risk of complications from kidney disease.
-Certain blood pressure medicines called ACE (angiotensin converting enzyme) inhibitors and ARBs (angiotensin receptor blockers) are able to reduce the protein loss and blood pressure.
+Certain blood pressure medicines, called ACE (angiotensin converting enzyme) inhibitors and ARBs (angiotensin receptor blockers), are used to reduce the protein loss and blood pressure.
 Diuretics are medicines that help the body get rid of excess fluid and swelling.
 These can be used to lower your blood pressure too.